awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-recordcolumn.md

 The `RecordColumn` property type specifies the mapping of each data element in the streaming source to the corresponding column in the in\-application stream\.

- `RecordColumn` is a property of the [Kinesis Data Analytics ApplicationReferenceDataSource ReferenceSchema](aws-properties-kinesisanalytics-applicationreferencedatasource-referenceschema.md) resource\.
+ `RecordColumn` is a property of the [ReferenceSchema](aws-properties-kinesisanalytics-applicationreferencedatasource-referenceschema.md) resource\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationreferencedatasource-recordcolumn-syntax"></a>